 The Mango, the king of fruits, is one of the most loved fruits in India.
-The country is home to over 1,500 varieties of mangoes, each with a distinct taste, texture, and aroma.
-From the sweet Alphonso to the juicy Langda, India has a mango for everyone.
+You will find 1,500 varieties of Indian mangoes, each with a distinct taste, texture, and aroma.

 In this blog post, we’ll explore some of the best mangoes of India that are a must-try for any mango lover.
 Whether you’re a fan of the tangy or the sweet, there’s a mango on this list that’s sure to tantalize your taste buds.